meribold/meribold.org/_drafts/critique-of-rms-open-letter-draft.md

 be found in the source we're given.
 The appendix continues with a parenthetical granting that "several news reports misrepresented Stallman's position while discussing allegations against Minsky", but then asserts that "Stallman has previously expressed opinions that were consistent with the inaccurate portrayal."
-No source is given for this claim, but the appendix continues to link one of the misrepresentative news reports.
+No source is given for this claim.
+On the other hand, the appendix continues to link one of the misrepresentative news reports.

 Let's consider the evidence for RMS being transphobic.
 This is thin ice.
 The primary author of the open letter, Molly de Blanc, writes on her personal blog: